Home » Review of Sitecore: Powerful CMS The Biggest Brands Use

 Welcome To John Lincoln Marketing

 Welcome to John Lincoln’s personal website.
-On this website, we offer courses by John Lincoln, review software, publish articles and videos.
-You can also learn about John Lincoln’s books, films, book him to speak and contact him.
+You can learn about John Lincoln’s books, films, book him to speak and contact him.
 John is directly associated with many of the businesses mentioned on this website and freely discloses this information.

 About the Author

 John Lincoln is CEO of Ignite Visibility, one of the top digital marketing agencies in the nation.
-Ignite Visibility is a 4x Inc. 5,000 company.
-Ignite Visibility offers a unique digital marketing program tied directly to ROI with a focus on using SEO, social media, paid media, CRO, email, Amazon and PR to achieve results.
-Outside of Ignite Visibility, Lincoln is a frequent speaker and author of the books “Digital Influencer” and “The Forecaster Method.”
+Outside of Ignite Visibility, Lincoln is a frequent speaker and author of the books Advolution, Digital Influencer and The Forecaster Method.
 Lincoln is consistently named one of the top digital marketers in the industry and was the recipient of the coveted Search Engine Land “Search Marketer of The Year” award.
 Lincoln has taught digital marketing and Web Analytics at the University of California San Diego since 2010, has been named as one of San Diego’s most admired CEO’s and a top business leader under 40.
-Lincoln has also made “SEO: The Movie” and “Social Media Marketing: The Movie.”
-His business mission is to help others through digital marketing.